ieee-vgtc/ieeevis.org/year/2019/info/best-paper-awards.md

 Both awards recognize outstanding work from the pool of accepted papers in each conference track.
 Best paper committees use a variety of criteria to select the best paper including potential impact to the community, the importance of any results obtained, technical challenges overcome, etc.
-Generally only one best paper is selected per conference track each year and up to three honorable mention awards.

 ## VAST